Wigsicle/Web/README.md

 In VS -> Tools -> NuGet Package Manager -> Package Manager Console

-In Package Manager Console, type Update Database
+In Package Manager Console, type Update-Database (Remember the dash)

 This will do the db migration.